 Not included in this list is a Rollover IRA.
-That is because it is not a type of IRA, rather it describes what you do when you transfer your retirement funds from a previous job into a Roth or Traditional IRA.
-Rollovers are offered by all of the best IRA companies.
+That’s because it’s not a type of IRA; rather, it describes what you do when you transfer your retirement funds from a previous job’s 401(k) into a Roth or traditional IRA.

 SEP IRA — Also known as the Simplified Employee Pension Individual Retirement Account, this IRA allows an employer to contribute to your Traditional IRA.
 So instead of your employer adding money into a pension fund, it goes into your IRA as if you were investing it yourself.

-SIMPLE IRA — This stands for Savings Incentive Match Plan for Employees and it’s set up very similar to a 401k plan, meaning the employer matches the contributions made by the employee.
+SIMPLE IRA — This stands for Savings Incentive Match Plan for Employees, and it’s set up very similarly to a 401(k) plan, meaning the employer matches the contributions made by the employee.

-Again, the SEP IRA and SIMPLE IRA are not overly common because the business has to set it up versus the individual who sets up a Roth IRA or Traditional IRA.
+Again, the SEP IRA and SIMPLE IRA are not too common, because the business has to set it up, whereas an individual sets up their own Roth or traditional IRA.

 Roth vs Traditional IRA

-You can fund your Roth IRA or Traditional IRA cash or cash equivalents but not other assets.
+Funding an IRA account: You can fund your Roth IRA or traditional IRA with cash or cash equivalents, but not other assets.
 However, rollovers can include any asset or investment product — the IRA is not cashed out in the case of a rollover.

 The Key Differences Between a Roth and Traditional IRA

-A Roth IRA is not tax deductible each year so it won’t have an impact on your yearly tax return.
-It does hold a major tax advantage in the long run (if your account makes money).
+You contribute after-tax dollars to a Roth IRA, so it won’t have an impact on your current-year tax return.
+It does hold a major tax advantage in the long run, however, especially if your account makes money.
 With a Roth IRA, you don’t have to pay income tax when you withdraw the money from your account at retirement.

-Traditional IRAs allow anyone younger than 70.5 years old to contribute regardless of income.
-In order to contribute to a Roth IRA, a single filer must make less than $129,000 and married couples must make less than $191,000 combined.
+Income restrictions: Traditional IRAs allow anyone younger than 70.5 years old to contribute regardless of income.
+In order to contribute to a Roth IRA, a single filer must make less than $137,000 and married couples must make less than $203,000 combined.

-You can keep your money in a Roth IRA as long as you want, but a Traditional IRA forces you to start taking distributions at age 70.5.
-You can’t make any contributions to a Traditional IRA after that age, but you can continue contributing to a Roth IRA as long as you’d like.
-Also, keep in mind that beneficiaries of Roth IRAs will not owe taxes either.
+Age restrictions: You can keep your money in a Roth IRA as long as you want, but a traditional IRA forces you to start taking distributions at age 70.5.
+You also can’t make any contributions to a traditional IRA after that age, but you can continue contributing to a Roth IRA as long as you’d like.
+Keep in mind that beneficiaries of Roth IRAs will not owe taxes either.

 A Roth IRA also requires that you have the account open for at least five years before qualifying for a distribution.
-If you open an account at age 57, you’ll have to wait until you’re 62 to take the money out without penalty versus taking it out at 59.5 years old.
+For example, if you open an account at age 57, you’ll have to wait until you’re 62 to take the money out without penalty, versus taking it out at 59.5 years old.

-A Roth IRA offers a few advantages over the Traditional IRA when it comes to withdrawal flexibility.
-If you withdraw from your Roth IRA early, you’re only hit with a tax on the gains, not the money you put into the account.
+Withdrawal exceptions: A Roth IRA offers a number of advantages over the traditional IRA when it comes to withdrawal flexibility.
+If you withdraw from your Roth IRA early, you’re only hit with a penalty tax on the investment gains, not the money you originally put into the account.

 Anything you put into a Roth IRA you can take out at anytime without being penalized.
-The only case where you would have to pay a penalty fee is if you withdraw from the income you’ve earned prior to being 59.5 years old.
+The only case where you would have to pay a penalty fee is if you withdraw investment gains you’ve earned prior to being 59.5 years old.

-A Traditional IRA is much different.
-You’ll be hit with the 10% penalty on any amount you withdraw before 59.5 years old.
+A traditional IRA is much different.
+You’ll be hit with a 10% penalty on any amount you withdraw before 59.5 years old.

-Roth IRAs also add an additional layer of flexibility.
-First-time homebuyers are allowed to take out up to $10,000 in earnings.
-That money is tax-free and you will not be assessed the 10% penalty.
-You can take out $10,000 on a Traditional IRA as a first-time homebuyer as well without paying the 10% penalty, but you’ll have to pay taxes on the distribution.
+You can take out $10,000 from a traditional IRA as a first-time homebuyer as well without paying the 10% penalty, but you’ll have to pay taxes on the distribution.